aave/aip/content/aips/EACB2C901249-AIP-SEBA-BANK-WHITELISTER-ON-AAVE-ARC.md

 title: Add SEBA Bank as a whitelister on Aave Arc
 status: WIP
 author: Diego Garcia (@diego-g)
-shortDescription: Proposal to add SEBA, a licensed and supervised Swiss Bank, as a “whitelister” on the Aave Arc market.
+shortDescription: Proposal to add SEBA Bank, a licensed and supervised Swiss Bank, as a “whitelister” on the Aave Arc market.
 discussions: https://governance.aave.com/t/arc-adding-seba-bank-as-a-whitelister-to-aave-arc/6661
 created: 2022-01-31
 ---

 ## Simple Summary

-SEBA asks the Aave Governance community to approve the appointment, adoption, and authorization of SEBA, a licensed and supervised Swiss Bank, as a “whitelister” on the Aave Arc market.
+SEBA Bank asks the Aave Governance community to approve the appointment, adoption, and authorization of SEBA Bank AG, a licensed and supervised Swiss Bank, as a “whitelister” on the Aave Arc market.

 ## Abstract